 - Immediate vacancies

 - We have limited vacancies for under fives, as we ensure children have low staff child ratios.
-Parents are strongly recommended to visit the nursery for the 'Wow factor' tour.
+Parents are strongly recommended to visit the pre-school for the 'Wow factor' tour.

 - Vacancy range(s)

 - From 3 years to 4 years (spaces available: 8) From 2 years to 3 years (spaces available: 2)

 - 3 & 4 year old funding